Nigel Lived

 Nigel Lived is the first album by the British vocalist and actor Murray Head, released in 1973 on CBS Records.

 It is a concept album which tells the story of Nigel, a young singer who arrives in London seeking a career in the music business.
 His early optimism gives way to disillusionment, struggle, and finally heroin addiction.
 The original vinyl release came in an elaborate package, with a lyric sheet featuring pages from Nigel's diary to depict the course of his gradual disintegration.

-In 2017 Intervention Records reissued Nigel Lived on 180-gram double 45RPM vinyl.
+In 2017 Intervention Records reissued Nigel Lived on 180-gram double 45 rpm vinyl.
 The reissue was 100% analog mastered using the original master tapes provided to the label by the original sound engineer on the project, Phill Brown.
-The album quickly became Intervention's best selling reissue ever and resulted in Murray Head's decision to perform songs from the album live for the first time ever.
+The album quickly became Intervention's best-selling reissue ever and resulted in Murray Head's decision to perform songs from the album live for the first time ever.